roopekt/MiningGame/README.md

 - Hold the right mouse button to place from your hand (highlighted slot in your hotbar)

 ### Inventory and items
+- Change your hand slot using the scroll wheel
+- Drop one item from your hand by pressing Q
+- Drop all items from your hand by pressing Control+Q
 - Pick up items by walking onto them
-- Change your hand slot using the scroll wheel
-- Open or close the inventory by pressing E
+- Open or close the inventory mode by pressing E
+#### Inventory mode
 - Pick up a stack by left clicking while your cursor is empty
-- Drop a stack by left clicking a slot
+- Put down a stack by left clicking a slot
 - Pick up half of a stack by right clicking while your cursor is empty
-- Drop one item by right clicking
+- Put down one item by right clicking

 ## How it works